Assembling the Frame

 - Slide the t-nut down the right rail

-- Slide the bracket on the same side of the 370mm extrusion as the motor mount
+- Slide the bracket on the right side of the 370mm

 - Slide the 200mm extrusion into the bracket on the top-back 200mm extrusion